Paul Preuning

 Paul Preuning (fl.
 1540–1550) was a German artist based in Nuremberg.
 The Preuning family of potters based in Nuremberg is recorded as making high class pottery at their workshop.
-He is best known for his Hafner ware, which described jugs and other vessels made by stove makers.
+He is best known for his Hafner ware: jugs and other vessels of a kind made by stove makers.
 Preuning primarily decorated his pottery using the cloisonné technique, utilizing colored glazes kept apart by threads of clay.